Pit-stop Fairbanks, Alaska

 Most women hate living there not because of the few clothes shopping opportunities or the cold winters, but the short summers.
 Most soldiers’ wives get tears in their eyes when they hear the next assignment is Fairbanks, Alaska.
 This statement is especially true when the current post is in Florida, or Hawaii or on the maritime continent or Germany.

 However, there are also people who get tears of joy and excitement in their eyes when they hear Fairbanks, Alaska.
-Dog mushers directly mention the Yukon Quest which starts every two years in Fairbanks, and ends every other two years in Fairbanks, both on the Chena River in downtown.
+Dog mushers directly mention the Yukon Quest.
+It starts every two years in Fairbanks, and ends every other two years in Fairbanks, both on the Chena River in downtown.
 Dress-down coats and down-pants optional.
 The area around Fairbanks is dog mushers’ paradise.

 Ice sculpture artist will mention the BP World Ice Championship as a must-have-participated-in at least once in a lifetime.
 The artist carve sculpture in single or multiple ice blogs depending on the competition they entered.
 They even carve fashion items!
 An ice coat anyone?